ccp84/c25k/README.md

         return render(request, 'runner_profile.html', context)
 ```
-The view uses an id passed in from the runner details that are clicked on from the register to query the Profile table and return the record associated with that id, rather than the currently logged in used which would be the leader.
-This displays the relevant runners profile, if they have set one up and allows the leader to see their ICE and medical information if they have chosen to provide it.
+The view uses an id passed in from the runner details that are clicked on from the register to query the Profile table and return the record associated with that id, rather than the currently logged-in user which would be the leader.
+This displays the relevant runners' profile if they have set one up and allows the leader to see their ICE and medical information if they have chosen to provide it.

 ![runner_profile](documentation/runner_profile.png)

 ### Allow leaders to update user account types
 Leader account types have been implemented using a leader group in Postgres.
-In order to avoid new leader accounts having to be made via the admin panel a leader tools page was created that gives an overview of all user accounts registered to the system.
+To avoid new leader accounts having to be made via the admin panel a leader tools page was created that gives an overview of all user accounts registered to the system.
 ```python
 class UserList(LoginRequiredMixin, ListView):